Computer Science Major

 Requirements for a Major in Computer Science

-Students must complete a core of ten Computer Science courses, one of the two Computer Science concentrations, two Computer Science Elective courses, and 31 credits of Ancillary courses.
+Students must complete a core of ten Computer Science courses, one of the three Computer Science concentrations, two Computer Science Elective courses, and 31 credits of Ancillary courses.

 |Core Courses||(38 credits)|